rtdany10/Task-List/README.md

 8. Matplotlib-ERPNext Integration
 9. A flutter app to share photo and messages with ERPNext
 10. Theming ERPNext
-11. SSL installation with auto renewal
+11. SSL installation with auto renewal on an ERPNext instance
 12. Email/Matrix notification to system admin on new doctype creation.
 13. Link call log with Leads by a child table in Lead
 14. Dynamic website infront of ERPNext